AltschulerWu-Lab/nsp_extension/image_quantification/README.md

 **2. Image quantification using _data_quantification_main.py_**
 - Paths: paths are defined in the `Path` class in _settings.py_ file in the _functions_ folder.
 It contains paths to the input folder (`data_folder_path`), desired output folder (`output_folder_path`), folder to save log files (`log_folder_path`), and the code folder (`code_path`).
 Current folder structure is:
-	- Inputs are stored under _data_example_ folder located in the same sup-folder as _main_ where the main python script is.
+	- Inputs are stored under _data_ folder located in the same sup-folder as _src_ where all python scripts are.
 Images are stored in the sub-folder _Images_, csv outputs from Fiji are stored in the sub-folder _ROIs_, and annotation of bundle and target indexing are stored in the sub-folder _Annotations_
-	- Outputs are stored under _output_example_ folder located in the same sup-folder as _main_ where the main python script is.
+	- Outputs are stored under _output_ folder located in the same sup-folder as _src_ where all python scripts are.
 Data outputs will be stored under the sub-folder _Data_Output_ while figures will be stored under the sub-folder _Figure_Output_.
-	- Log files will be stored under _logs_ folder located in the same sup-folder as _main_ where the main python script is.
+	- Log files will be stored under _/doc/logs_ folder.
 - Inputs:
 	- String input: this will pass the name of the annotation file as well as key parameters to the script.
 Name and parameters are separated by comma.
-Example of a string input: `annotation_example.csv, 1, 10, 5, 10, 10, 3`.
+Example of a string input: `annotation_example.csv, 1, 40, 40, 76, 20, 3.8`.
 Parameters passed are:
 		- `slice_type`: define whether or not to force the line from center to T4 to 0 in defining relative angles.
 		- `num_angle_section`: define number of angle sections between T3 and T3'.
+Must be an even number.
 		- `num_outside_angle`: define number of angle sections to expand in calculation outside of angle(T3-c-T3').
 		- `num_x_section` define number of length sections.
 		- `z_offset`: define number of z-stacks above and below the center (z-slice showing the longest growth cone).